anaisbetts/trickline/docs/perf-sync.md

 ---

-# Wait, are you building a Slack client tho???

----

-# :no_good:

----

-# Wait, are you building a Slack client tho???

-* Our goal is to build _pieces_ that we can end up using anywhere

-* While these pieces go really well _together_, you're not opting-in to a Capital-F _Framework_.
-Each piece works standalone!

-* The UI you saw is basically the world's most involved integration test - it's a way to prototype what developers that _work_ with this library will experience.

----

 # Our Goals

 - The amount of memory we use is proportional to the number of things on screen